 No more updates.

 A good thing because, you don't have to worry about maintaining the framework.
-The creator will provide updates and bug fixes as long as the tool is relevant.
+The maintainer will provide updates and bug fixes as long as the tool is relevant.
 When there is a vulnerability, all you have to do is update.

 It is a bad thing because, it is risky to touch anything in the core.
 When I worked on Symfony 2.3 there was a small bug that turned POST requests into GET requests.
 I created a work around to deal with the problem.
 It worked for our case and that was the end of it.
 Only a year after, we updated the framework and they happened to have fixed the issue.
-Now my workaround was breaking the code instead of fixing, and was probably featured on the DailyWTF.
+Now my workaround was breaking the code instead of fixing.
+I was probably featured on the DailyWTF.

 The good thing about building your own, is having the luxury to modify any part of the code.